oak-hu/oak-hu.github.io/about.md

 9 December 2025

-Made steaks (‘beef-maxxing’, because British meat cattle probably have positive-welfare lives), Brussels sprouts (note the capital ‘B’ and the ‘s’ on the end), and mashed potato for lunch with Cadence; went on a quick run (5k along the river) while listening to James's draft and the Legg-Hutter universal intelligence paper, then made pear, ginger, and rosemary ice cream in the blender for dessert.
+Made steaks (‘beef-maxxing’, because British meat cattle probably have positive-welfare lives), Brussels sprouts (note the capital ‘B’ and the ‘s’ on the end), and mashed potato for lunch with Cadence; went on a quick run (5k along the river: around Christ Church meadow and then down the towpath from Folly Bridge to Donnington Bridge) while listening to James's draft and the Legg-Hutter universal intelligence paper, then made pear, ginger, and rosemary ice cream in the blender for dessert.
 Watched some YouTube and math lectures, and cleaned the room (cleared the floor and vacuumed).
 Ordered Magdalen Ball tickets and a nice frying pan that for some reason this one site sold for much cheaper than was available anywhere else (and, in particular, the 24cm one was cheaper than the 20cm one—maybe a typo?).

+10 December 2025

+Explored the Angel & Greyhound meadow on today's run.
+They're cut off by a stream from the Bat Willow meadow and Addison's walk (both inside Magdalen).
+It would be very easy to climb up the lower Bat Willow meadow onto Magdalen Bridge—it's effectively a big ladder.
+Cadence and I had Amos over for dinner—vegan burgers / fries / salad, and some cupcakes that he made.

+11 December 2025

+Cadence and I split the 2-person steak platter at the Chester Arms (no bacon in the cabbage, which with salt was very good).
+The lamb kofta was amazing, the lentil soup was okay.
+Had a virgin mary, but they have tequila for their bloody marys (‘maries’?), which I'd like to try at some point.
+Also made the festive-looking nectarine and thyme ice cream again.
+Thyme is probably my favorite herb—it tastes really nice, is very fun to prepare, and I have some positive associations with it because I liked the thyme & rosemary chips from the Pret at 30th Street Station in Philly.

+12 December 2025

+Went up the hill in South Park to try and get a view of the city—you can indeed see the ‘dreaming spires’ from the top, especially if you climb a tree (especially visible are Magdalen tower, Merton tower, the Radcliffe Camera, and the St. Mary's church spire).
+Made grape ice cream—very nice, the tartness of the grape definitely hits at the end.
+I wonder how you can control the order in which flavours hit—making a simple salad dressing at the second Second Order in Ipswich, one problem was that the vinegar would hit first and then the olive oil would hit second, which was rather unpleasant.
+A chatbot suggested what ended up working to combine the two: just whisking vigorously with a fork!